hortonworks-gallery/ambari-vnc-service/README.md

 ![Image](../master/screenshots/screenshot-vnc-stack.png?raw=true)

 - When you've completed the install process, VNC server will be available at your VM's IP on display 1 with the password you setup.
+- Option 1: install [Chicken of the VNC](http://sourceforge.net/projects/chicken/) client on your Mac and use it to connect
 ![Image](../master/screenshots/screenshot-vnc-clientsetup.png?raw=true)
 - Note that:
-  - For this example, I installed [Chicken of the VNC](http://sourceforge.net/projects/chicken/) client on my Mac.

   - For VirtualBox users, you will need to forward port 5901 to avoid connection refused errors.
   - You may need to stop your firewall as well:
   ```